xuwang/aws-hugo/README.md

 * You should be able to go to http://example.com to see the page,like this:
 ![Hugo Site](images/hugo-site.png "Hello World Hugo Site")

+  Use your favoriate editor to update files under hugo _content_ directory, upload to S3 input bucket, lambda function will be invoked to re-generate your websites.
+You can view Lambda function logs as instructed [here] (http://docs.aws.amazon.com/lambda/latest/dg/monitoring-functions-logs.html)

-## Clean up
+## Tear down

+You can use the setup for production implementation.
 If you no longer need the resources, you can easily wipe out everything you created, including the buckets and contents:

 ```
 $ cd terraform
 $ ./delete-s3-trigger.sh
 $ terraform destroy
+Do you really want to destroy?
+  Terraform will delete all your managed infrastructure.
+  There is no undo.
+Only 'yes' will be accepted to confirm.

+  Enter a value: yes
 ```

 ## <a name="Acknowledgements">Acknowledgements</a>